dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 In this document, there are four main actors.

 1. Subject (User)
-1. CP
+1. IA
-1. OP
+1. IW
-1. RP that verifies and consumes the provided claim sets.
+1. CC that verifies and consumes the provided claim sets.

 They are topologically connected as in the following diagram.